 Elements of a Wrongful Death Case

-The wrongful death cause of action is a legal action that is brought by the family members of a deceased person who has died due to the negligence or intentional act of another.
+The cause of action is a legal action that is brought by the family members of a deceased person who has died due to the negligence or intentional act of another.

 The average settlement or verdict for a wrongful death claim is $500,000 to one million dollars.
-The amount you will receive will depend on your wrongful death claim and your attorney’s skills.
+But every case is different.
+The amount you will receive will depend on the circumstances of your case and your attorney’s skills.
 The amount recovered can also depend on state laws.

 The wrongful death statute in California provides for both compensatory and punitive damages.
 Compensatory damages are awarded to compensate the survivors for economic losses, such as medical bills, funeral expenses, and loss of companionship.

-In California, a plaintiff may recover punitive damages from any defendant whose willful misconduct was a substantial factor in bringing about the injury or death sustained by the plaintiff.
+In California, we may be able to recover punitive damages from any defendant whose willful misconduct was a substantial factor in bringing about the injury or death.

-Wrongful death negligence can have devastating effects on families and loved ones.
-Wrongful death cases are often handled as civil lawsuits in which damages are sought for loss of income, companionship, and love, and other damages resulting from the wrongful death.
+These cases can have devastating effects on families and loved ones.
+Wrongful death cases are often handled as civil lawsuits in which damages are sought for loss of income, companionship, and love, and other damages resulting from the death.

 Wrongful death tort is a legal term for an action brought against an individual or organization that caused the death of another.